Introduction

 Related Document: Greater Pittsburgh Physical Therapy & Sports Medicine's Guide to Shoulder Instability

-The biceps tendon attaches to the front part of the labrum.
+The attaches to the front part of the labrum.
 The biceps is the large muscle on the front of your upper arm.
 Sports can cause injuries to the labrum when the biceps tendon pulls sharply against the front of the labrum.
 Baseball pitchers are prone to labral tears because the action of throwing causes the biceps tendon to pull strongly against the top part of the labrum.
 Weightlifters can have similar problems when pressing weights overhead.
 Golfers may tear their labrum if their club strikes the ground during the golf swing.

 Related Document: Greater Pittsburgh Physical Therapy & Sports Medicine's Guide to Biceps Tendonitis